 Finally, a large new deck with an external courtyard provides a great vantage point to enjoy the city view.
 The deck has bi-folding shutters with built-in insect screens on all sides so that our clients can enjoy the pleasant north-east summer breezes without the bugs.
 Additional roofs on the northern aspect of the home protect the walls from the harsh summer sun.

 Around the 1840’s Kenmore was a run for sheep and cattle.
 Around 1859 it was split up and sold in 15 – 20 acre lots.
 The primary industries were timber and farming in the 1800’s followed by dairies in the 1900’s.
-It was not till the 1950’s that Kenmore became more residential, which explains the abundance of brick homes in Kenmore.
+It was not until the 1950’s that Kenmore became more residential, which explains the abundance of brick homes in Kenmore.

 Project Number: 020801